This article was originally published on 27/02/23.

 Single Touch Payroll reporting is vital for small to medium-sized enterprises (SMEs) as it ensures compliance with ATO regulations, streamlines the reporting process and enhances transparency between employers and staff.
 As of January 2022, STP expanded to Single Touch Payroll Phase 2, making it more important than ever for companies to be up-to-date in complying with the ATO's latest reporting requirements.

 In this article, we explain everything companies need to know about STP reporting, the payroll tools required and the benefits of STP for smaller businesses.

 What is Single Touch Payroll reporting?

-Single Touch Payroll (STP) is the new, official way for Australian employers to report information about tax to the ATO.
-As of July 2019, small businesses must use STP compliant software to lodge their employee’s salary, wage tax and superannuation information, as well as pay as you go (PAYG) withholding.
+Single Touch Payroll (STP) is the official way for Australian employers to report information about tax to the ATO.
+As of July 2019, small businesses must use STP-compliant software to lodge their employee’s salary, wage tax and superannuation information, and pay-as-you-go (PAYG) withholding.

 Do micro employers need to use STP-enabled software?

 Micro employers in Australia, businesses with one to four employees, were granted exemptions from the requirement to use STP-enabled software.
 Instead, they were allowed to use a simplified STP reporting solution known as STP micro-reporting.